howerj/libforth/libforth.md

 Which defined the word "two-times", a word that takes a value from the stack, multiplies it by two and pushes the results back onto the stack.

-The word ':' does several things, it is an immediate word that reads in the next space delimited word from the input stream and creates a header for that word.
+The word ':' performs multiple actions; it is an immediate word that reads in the next space delimited word from the input stream and creates a header for that word.
 It also switches the interpreter into compile mode, compiling words will be compiled into that word definition instead of being executed, immediate words are executed as normal. ';' is also an immediate word, it compiles a special word exit into the dictionary which returns from a word call and switches the interpreter back into command mode.
-This type of behavior is very typical of [FORTH][] implementations.
+This type of behavior is typical of [Forth][] implementations.

 ## Memory Map and Special Registers

-The way this interpreter works is that is emulates an idealized machine, one built for executing [FORTH][] directly.
-As such it has to make compromises and treats certain sectors of memory as being special, as shown below (numbers are given in *hexadecimal* and are multiples of the virtual machines word-size which is a *uint16_t*):
+The way this interpreter works is that is emulates an idealized machine, one built for executing [Forth][] directly.
+As such it has to make compromises and treats certain sectors of memory as being special, as shown below (numbers are given in *hexadecimal* and are multiples of the virtual machines word-size which is either 16, 32 or 64 bit depending on compile time options.

+Where the dictionary ends and the variable and return stacks begin depends on how much memory was allocated to the interpreter (with a minimum of 2048 words), the default is 32768 words, and the following diagram assumes this:

         .-----------------------------------------------.
         | 0-3F      | 40-7BFF       |7C00-7DFF|7E00-7FFF|